Yejashi/obsidianNotes/Class/Spring 2025/Algorithms COSC581/Lectures/Algorithm Lectures.md

 recursive -> it's complement is recursive

-recursively enumberable -> it's complement could not be
+recursively enumberable -> it's complement could not be recurively enumerable